-- Technician V or above, Navy Hospital Corpsman, and/ or Navy Special Operations Combat Medic. - b) A minimum of one year of full-time direct patient care experience in a medical setting as an EMT or LVN within the previous five years is required before entering the program. - c) USAF Medical Technician V or above, Navy Hospital Corpsman, Navy Special Operations Combat Medics who do not have an LVN license must pass an LVN equivalence exam. - d) Applicants must have completed a minimum of 16 col lege quarter units (10.6 semester units), including BIOL 101, 102, CHEM 101, and MICR 134. - e) NURS 210 must be completed in place of NURS 110 for LVNs as well as NURS 235 and NURS 390. - f) NURS 213 must be completed in place of NURS 110 for EMT-Ps and Medical Technician Vs as well as NURS 235 and NURS 390. - 3.
+- a) A minimum of one year of full-time direct patient care experience in a medical setting as a USAF Medical Technician V or above, Navy Hospital Corpsman, and/ or Navy Special Operations Combat Medic. - b) A minimum of one year of full-time direct patient care experience in a medical setting as an EMT or LVN within the previous five years is required before entering the program. - c) USAF Medical Technician V or above, Navy Hospital Corpsman, Navy Special Operations Combat Medics who do not have an LVN license must pass an LVN equivalence exam. - d) Applicants must have completed a minimum of 16 col lege quarter units (10.6 semester units), including BIOL 101, 102, CHEM 101, and MICR 134. - e) NURS 210 must be completed in place of NURS 110 for LVNs as well as NURS 235 and NURS 390. - f) NURS 213 must be completed in place of NURS 110 for EMT-Ps and Medical Technician Vs as well as NURS 235 and NURS 390. - 3.
 30-semester/45-quarter unit option: This option does not earn a degree in nursing from Pacific Union College.
 Required courses are MICR 134, BIOL 102, NURS 221+L, 222+L, 254+L, 325+L and 326+L only.
 Applicants desiring this option are not subject to any evaluative processes for admission.
 An RN license obtained through this nondegree option is not recognized in all states and those electing this option may encounter difficulty articulating into B.S. nursing programs.
 Applicants are advised to carefully research the limitations of this option.